Dreamfeel is the first employer to sign up to Game Workers Unite Ireland living wage campaign

 Vox Media Union secure union contract

-Vox Media workers stage one-day walkover over union contract
+Vox Media workers stage one-day walkout over union contract

 Workers at Riot Games in Los Angeles walk out over use of forced arbitration